 Text generation has become a critical component in modern AI applications such as chatbots and agentic assistants.
 To combat hallucinations and provide trustworthy output, retrieval augmented generation (RAG) is the current norm for information-dense tasks.
 Report Generation is a long-form RAG task with strict attestation requirements that makes it well-suited to explore questions of RAG evaluation and multilingual generation.
 In this task, a long-form report summarizing the relevant information in a corpus is generated in response to a report request, which consists of a user background and an information need.
 The generated report should provide proper attribution to the source documents to establish trust.
+This task is also frequently referred to as "deep research" or "agentic search," where the system needs to acquire a deep understanding of the topic before responding to users.
+Here, we use "report generation" to describe the task instead of the applicable approaches to make it more accurate.

 RAG4Reports would like to draw the attention of the ACL community to developing systems and evaluation methods for the Multilingual Report Generation, which can lead to more general solutions for other long-form RAG problems as well.